dashjoin/platform/README.md

 * in the autocomplete dropdown when editing a foreign key field
 * when displaying the label of a hyperlink pointing to the record

 This feature is important when a table uses an artificial or non-descriptive primary key like a number or a UUID.
 By default, the system uses the key in the scenarios above, leading to unreadable and unintuitive displays.
 In this situation, the label can be changed to a template string with the template variable referencing other more descriptive record columns.
-For instance the table PERSON could define a label "${LAST_NAME}" or even "${LAST_NAME}, ${FIRST_NAME}" in order to display meaningful and user readable information rather than numbers or UUIDs.
+For instance the table PERSON could define a label `${LAST_NAME}` or even `${LAST_NAME}, ${FIRST_NAME}` in order to display meaningful and user readable information rather than numbers or UUIDs.

 Note that the user interface loads these template values in a lazy fashion whenever you visit a record page.